 The Partnership's purpose is to acquire and hold as long-term investments a portfolio of federally tax-exempt mortgage revenue bonds which have been issued to provide construction and/or permanent financing of multifamily residential apartments.
 At June 30, 2009, the Partnership held 15 tax-exempt mortgage bonds (secured by 14 properties), six of which are secured by properties held by VIEs and, therefore, eliminated in consolidation on the Company's financial statements.
-The eight properties underlying the nine non-consolidated tax-exempt mortgage bonds (secured by VIEs and, therefore, eliminated in consolidation of 1,137 rental units.
+The eight properties underlying the nine non-consolidated tax-exempt mortgage bonds contain a total of 1,137 rental units.
 At June 30, 2008, the Partnership held 19 tax-exempt mortgage bonds (secured by 17 properties), eight of which were secured by properties held by VIEs and, therefore, eliminated in consolidation on the Company's financial statements.
 At June 30, 2008, the nine properties underlying the eleven non-consolidated tax-exempt mortgage bonds secured by apartment properties contained a total of 1,209 rental units.

 To facilitate its investment strategy of acquiring additional tax-exempt mortgage bonds secured by multifamily apartment properties, the Partnership may acquire ownership positions in apartment properties ("MF Properties").
 The Partnership expects to ultimately restructure the property ownership through a sale of the MF Properties and a syndication of low income housing tax credits ("LIHTCs").
 The Partnership expects to provide the tax-exempt mortgage revenue bonds to the new property owners as part of the restructuring.
 Such restructurings will generally be expected to be initiated within 36 months of the initial investment in an MF Property and will often coincide with the expiration of the compliance period relating to LIHTCs previously issued with respect to the MF Property.
 The Partnership will not acquire LIHTCs in connection with these transactions.
-As of June 30, 2009, the Partnership's wholly-owned subsidiaries held limited partnership interests in nine entities that own MF Properties containing a total of 964 rental units.
-As of June 30, 2008, a wholly-owned subsidiary of the Partnership held limited partnership interests in six entities that own MF Properties containing a total of 544 rental units.
+As of June 30, 2009, the Partnership's wholly-owned subsidiaries held limited partnership interests in nine entities that own MF Properties containing a total of 544 rental units.